orientechnologies/orientdb-labs/Security-Config.md

 # OrientDB Security Configuration #
 The new OrientDB security system uses a JSON configuration file that's located by default in the *config* directory.
 The default name of the file is *security.json*, but it can be overridden by setting the "server.security.file" property in *orientdb-server-config.xml* or by setting the global server property, "server.security.file".

-The security.json configuration file may contain up to seven global properties: "enabled", "debug", "server", "authentication", "passwordValidator", "ldapImporter", and "auditing".
+The security.json configuration file may contain up to eight global properties: "enabled", "debug", "server", "authentication", "passwordValidator", "ldapImporter", "auditing", and "syslog".

 Here's a description of each top-level property in the security.json file.